East Sussex mental health directory

 A national helpline for farmers which offers a chance to talk to someone who understands the challenges.
 You can call between 7am and 11pm every day if you need help with stress, depression, alcohol or drug dependency, isolation or have other worries.

 Workshops and information to support positive mental wellbeing, and awareness and understanding of mental health.
-The service works with young people who live in Hastings and Eastbourne, and people of any age with long-term conditions (such as a mental health condition or physical disability).
+The service works with young people and people who may be disadvantaged, but is open to anyone living in East Sussex.

 Men’s mental health